 - LIHEAP may on occasion pay for a portion of an utility deposit or reconnection fee to turn the heat or electricity back on in the home.

-How to apply for low income assistance programs?
+How to apply for low income LIHEAP assistance programs?

 There are some conditions that need to be met in order to be able to receive financial aid.
 You usually need to apply for LIHEAP from a local community action agency or your state government.
 The application deadlines are usually in the fall, but they can change based on where the family lives.
-The administration of the programs themselves are run at the state level.
+The administration of the programs themselves are run at the state level, but the funds come from the United States DOE.
 Select your state below.
 Or the general intake phone number to dial for more information on how to apply for a grant from the Low Income Home Energy Assistance Program is 1-866-674-6327.

 Help from your utility company

 Your local utility company can oftentimes direct you to an agency to apply to for LIHEAP.
-In addition, most energy providers will also offer the low income, elderly, unemployed, working poor, and disabled with their own companywide resources that offer direct financial aid.
-Click here for more information.
+In addition, most energy providers will also offer other programs that are combined with LIHEAP grants.
+The low income, elderly, unemployed, working poor, and disabled can often apply for their own company-wide resources that offer direct financial aid.
+Find more details on energy bill help from companies for more information.